valentinParisot/Forecasting-Finance-MachineLearning-Project/README.md

 # ML
-The project is fully described under the PDF Project_Doc, if you have some issues, questions or even suggeations let me know by valentin.parisot@epfl.ch.
+The project is fully described under the PDF Paper.pdf and Project_Doc, if you have some issues, questions or even suggeations let me know by valentin.parisot@epfl.ch.

 Best,